Wolf Rilla: Personal life

 Rilla married the actress and director Valerie Hanson after they appeared together in a BBC television production of The Portugal Lady; the couple had a daughter, Madeleine, in 1955.
 In 1967, he married Shirley Graham-Ellis, a publicist for tea suppliers Jacksons of Piccadilly and London Films.
 Rilla and Graham-Ellis had a son, Nico, who has been a filmmaker and chef.
 His daughter Madeline died in a car crash in 1985.

-After Rilla had held office in both the film technicians' union ACTT and the Directors' Guild, he and Shirley moved to the south of France, to buy and run a hotel at Fayence in Provence.
+After Rilla had held office in both the film technicians' union ACTT and the Directors Guild of Great Britain, he and Shirley moved to the south of France, to buy and run a hotel at Fayence in Provence.